 Essential parameters

-Concrete demolition shear are used for selective concrete demolition, building gutting, and controlled demolition/separation.
+Concrete demolition shears are used for selective concrete demolition, building gutting, and controlled demolition/separation.
 Their commissioning focuses on the hydraulic control, the kinematics of the jaw openings, and the stability of the carrier machine.
+Interface adaptation to the carrier, correct circuit selection (single or double acting), and compliance with permissible operating weights are critical.

 Inspection and adjustment steps